morytox/shiny-ekergy/README.md

 ## Installing

-* You must install R. In this repo we used the openshift quickstart found [here](https://github.com/openshift-quickstart/r-quickstart).
+* You must install R. In this repo we used the openshift quickstart found [here](https://github.com/openshift-quickstart/r-quickstart) or <a href="http://example.com/" target="_blank">example</a>.
 In this repository we provide the minimal [script]() to get R working.